Hale’s Staff & Board

 We warmly welcome everyone at Hale.
 Our community embraces inclusivity and has always been an inviting environment for all people regardless of background, life history, or cultural diversity.

 As Hale’s fourth executive director—a position he’s held since 2001—Eric focuses on strategic leadership, fundraising, and partnership development to expand access to outdoor learning opportunities and close the nature and achievement gaps.
 His parents owned a camp in the early 1970s and he came to love the industry so much, he never left it!
 Earlier in his career, Eric taught at Beaver Country Day School and directed several camps in Maine, where he launched a small outdoor education center.
 Eric is a former president of both the Massachusetts Camping Association and the American Camp Association of New England.
-He currently serves on the advisory board of Philanthropy Massachusetts’ Summer Fund and is a member of the Generation Success leadership team facilitated by the Opportunity Agenda.
+He currently serves on the advisory board of Philanthropy Massachusetts’ Summer Fund.
 In his spare time, you’ll find him on family adventures, mountain biking, skiing, trail running, and playing music.
 Eric earned a B.A. in Mass Communications and Geography from the University of Denver and an M.A. in Educational Leadership from Lesley University.

 Emerson has served as a facilitator on Hale’s challenge courses since 2019 and joined us year-round in 2021.
 Previously, he worked with Project Adventure and the YMCA, most recently as the Assistant Camp and Youth Director at YMCA Camp Ingersoll in Connecticut.
 At Hale, Emerson supports challenge course operations throughout the year, including hiring and training facilitators, designing programs, and ensuring regulatory compliance.
 He also helps oversee Vacation Days and other programs.
 Outside Hale, Emerson stays active by playing competitive volleyball, running, and hiking.
 He graduated from Springfield College in 2013 with a B.S. in Sports Management and a minor in Business Administration.
 He holds several certifications: Challenge Course Manager, Level 1 Archery Instructor, American Red Cross Lifeguard, and Youth and Adult Mental Health First Aider.